-Performance outcomes Acceptable outcomes Applicant Response For self-assessable and assessable developmen For self-assessable and assessable development PO1 The dual occupancy contributes to housing choice while maintaining the residential character and amenity of the neighbourhood.
-AO1 The dual occupancy is established on land with a minimum size of 1000m 2 : Alternative Solution.
-The subject site is marginally less then the minimum 1,000sqm requirement.
-It is noted that a Dual Occupancy has been assessed and approved by Council for this site previously.
-The current design is the same as approved previously by Council with the exception of the slight alteration to the Unit A Pool Filter and Storage Enclosure, to facilitate private sewer connection of Unit B. Also the common wall of the garages has been replaced with independent walls within respective Proposed Lot boundaries.
-The purpose of the current Development Application for a Dual Occupancy is to demonstrate the proposed new freehold lots are able to accommodate an appropriate built form and facilitate appropriate conditions on the development.
-PO2 Buildings and structures are setback from property boundaries such that: (a) the setback from the street frontages reflects the positive attributes of the streetscape; (b) the setback from side and rear boundaries retains daylight access and privacy for adjoining properties; (c) the setback from all boundaries is sufficient to allow areas of deep planting; (d) the setback from street frontages provides for the desired streetscape pattern.
-AO2 Buildings and structures are set back from property boundaries as follows: (a) primary road frontage - 6 metres; (b) secondary road frontage - 3 metres; (c) side and rear boundaries - 2 metres, or (d) where private open space occurs in the side or rear setback - 4 metres for the extent of the open space.
-Not Applicable.
+Performance outcomes Acceptable outcomes Applicant Response For self-assessable and assessable development PO1 The dual occupancy contributes to housing choice while maintaining the residential character and amenity of the neighbourhood.
+AO1 The dual occupancy is established on land with a minimum size of 1000m2: Alternative Solution.
+The subject site has an area of 795m2 which is marginally less then the minimum 1,000m2 requirement.
+However, it is submitted that the proposed development has been appropriately designed and maintains a maximum site cover generally accepted in the Medium Density Residential Zone.
+The proposed development certainly provides for housing choice and in our professional opinion enhances the residential character and amenity through incorporation of appropriate tropical deign.
+The Proposal Plans demonstrate that an appropriate built form may be accommodated within the site.

+Buildings and structures are setback from property boundaries such that:

+- (a) the setback from the street frontages reflects the positive attributes of the streetscape; - (b) the setback from side and rear boundaries retains daylight access and privacy for adjoining properties; - (c) the setback from all boundaries is sufficient to allow areas of deep planting: - (d) the setback from street frontages provides for the desired streetscape pattern.

+AO2

+Buildings and structures are set back from property boundaries as follows:

+- (a) primary road frontage 6 metres:

+- (b) secondary road frontage 3 metres;

+- (c) side and rear boundaries 2 metres,

+- (d) where private open space occurs in the side or rear setback 4 metres for the extent of the open space.

 The Zone Code prevails in the assessment hierarchy over the Use Code.
+Refer to the Medium Density Zone Code for assessment comment.

-PO3 Buildings and structures have sufficient area for residential living consistent with the amenity of a residential area and are sympathetic to the streetscape pattern.
-AO3.1 Car parking areas, including garages and other parking structures, are designed and located so that they do not occupy more than 30% of the lot frontage.
-Complies.
-The site is a corner allotment with approximately 61m frontage.
-The proposed garage structures occupy approximately 19% of the frontage.
-AO3.2 Where a dual occupancy is to be established on a corner allotment each dwelling is accessed from a different road frontage with a minimum 6 metre separation between driveway and intersection.
-Alternative Solution.
-The proposed development has been designed with two access crossovers via Tide Street, which is the longer street frontage.
-There is a densely vegetated Council Reserve on the adjacent the site on both Tide and Sand Street.
-The proposed crossover arrangement will not disrupt the amenity or street pattern.
+Buildings and structures have sufficient area for residential living consistent with the amenity of a residential area and are sympathetic to the streetscape pattern.

+Car parking areas, including garages and other parking structures, are designed and located so that they do not occupy more than 30% of the lot frontage.

+Where a dual occupancy is to be established on a corner allotment each dwelling is accessed from a different road frontage with a minimum 6 metre separation between driveway and intersection.

+A key aspect of the proposed design is the location of vehicle parking at the rear of the site.
+Vehicle parking is not visible from the street.